 10. The Stepford Cuckoos

 The Stepford Cuckoos were created from the cells of Emma Frost.
 They were created for one purpose and one purpose only…to kill every last mutant alive.
 As the offspring of Emma Frost’s cells, the five are extremely powerful clones in comic books.
 Of course, their power is rooted in telepathy.
-What makes them unique is that individually they are powerful but when the five combine, they become powerful beyond measure.
+What makes them unique is that individually they are powerful, but when the five combine, they become powerful beyond measure.

-As you might expect, The Stepford Cuckoos are a play on the book “The Stepford Wives”.
+The Stepford Cuckoos are also able to, like Emma Frost, enter a diamond-like state that prevents them from being harmed mentally, physically, or otherwise.
+As you might expect, The Stepford Cuckoos are a play on the book “The Stepford Wives.”
 Although the book portrayed its women as robotic, command-receiving creatures, The Stepford Cuckoos bear little resemblance to this.
-Yes, they keep an upper society type demeanor in that they often appear without flaws, however, unlike the book, they take commands from few and are capable of destroying any who oppose them.
+Yes, they keep an upper society-type demeanor in that they often appear without flaws; however, unlike the book, they take commands from a few and can destroy any who oppose them.

 9. Madelyne Pryor

 Of all the clones in comic books, arguably none have a more confusing history than Madelyne Pryor.
 Madelyne Pryor is the clone of Jean Grey.
 Mr. Sinister created her after he learned that Jean Grey had been taken in by Charles Xavier.
 He hoped to use Jean as a mechanism of destruction against the Apocalypse.